Saturday, September 27, 2014

 hotels at marine drive, Puri, Odissa

-The sea beach in front of Marine drive road presents a look of 'Mela'.
-Full of people taking a bath in the clear sea, walking along sea shore, playing with sand or colorful balls, riding a horse or camel or just sitting and enjoying the lovely view.
+The sea beach in front of Marine Drive Road presents a look of 'Mela'.
+Full of people, taking a bath in the clear sea, walking along the shore, playing with sand or colorful balls, riding a horse or camel, or just sitting and enjoying the lovely view.
 Many 'feriwalas' roam asking you for eatables or selling other things.
-Photographers will continuously ask you for having a memorable photo.
+Photographers will continuously ask you to have a memorable photo.
 Same for the pearl sellers.
-Pearl sellers not only sell the so called pearls but they claim to have many precious stones even diamond.
+Pearl sellers not only sell the so-called pearls but they claim to have many precious stones even diamonds.
 Bargaining is their main characteristic.
 Better not to buy anything claimed valuable by them because hardly these are original.

 Beautiful Beach at Puri, Orissa